fnw/python_ml/README.md

 This is a repository I use to keep all the Machine Learning algorithms I've developed in one place.
 I have developed these algorithms either for some class I took or just for practice.

-**Update 17/05/2026** Adopted modern Python project conventions, with pyproject.toml.
+**Update 18/05/2026** Adopted modern Python project conventions, with pyproject.toml.
 I now recommend UV for dependencies management.
+Some tests are breaking, mostly due to changes in behavior with newer lib versions.
+I'm working on fixing them.

 **Update 26/03/2021:** I've revived this repository.
 I've been using it mainly as a study tool, in order to implement algorithms I haven't worked with before or haven't worked with in a long time.
 I will most likely be adding algorithms from Stanford's CS229 class and Bishop's PRML book (back to basics!).